 Florida is blessed with hundreds of crystal clear springs, representing the highest concentration of freshwater springs on Earth.

-Blue Spring State Park is on the eastern edge of a vast basin of preserved lands — state parks, wildlife refuges and water management preserves â€“ that protect the watershed of the oddly north-flowing St. Johnâ€™s River, making this park an ideal launching pad for paddling your canoe or kayak in the wild.
+Blue Spring State Park is on the eastern edge of a vast basin of preserves, state parks and wildlife refuges that make up the watershed of the north-flowing St. John’s River.

 Camping and cabins at Blue Spring State Park

-The cabins, on the other hand, are terrific.
-They are located in a shady oak hammock near the spring.
+The cabins, on the other hand, are terrific, nestled in a shady grove of oaks.
 One bedroom has a double bed and the other has twin singles.
-There is also a sleeper sofa in the living room with converts to a double bed.
+There is also a sleeper sofa in the living room that converts to a double bed.
 Each cabin has central air, a bathroom, fully equipped kitchen, a screened porch and outdoor grill with a picnic table.
-Here’s more about cabins in this and nearby parks.

 Each of the 51 campsites has water and electric hookups, a picnic table and a grill.
 There are no sewer hookups, although there is a dump station available to campers in the park.
 Pets are allowed in the camping area.
 Maximum RV length is 40 feet.